 Original etching by Leonard Brammer.

-On cream wove paper laid on its original backing board, with full margins.
-Generally very fine original condition.
+On cream laid paper, with ‘Cross-in-Hand’ watermark, with full margins and deckle edge.
+Mild time tone in outer margins, otherwise very fine original condition.
 Image surface excellent.